Ronald K. Chen, Dean, Distinguished Professor of Law, and Judge Leonard I. Garth Scholar

 Professor Dubin oversees the work of the law school’s in-house, live-client clinics.

 Stuart L. Deutsch, University Professor (Acting Senior Associate Dean)

 The Senior Associate Dean oversees all administrative functions relating to students.
-She supervises the Assistant Deans for Admissions, the Minority Student Program, Career Services, Student Services and Academic Services, as well as the Financial Aid Manager.
-Dean Bouchoux is primarily responsible for establishing policies and procedures with respect to admissions and career services activities.
+He supervises the Assistant Deans for Admissions, the Minority Student Program, Career Services, Student Services and Academic Services, as well as the Financial Aid Director.
+The Senior Associate Dean is primarily responsible for establishing policies and procedures with respect to admissions and career services activities.